List of Programs

 *For IL residents only.
 Please feel free to reach out to us with any questions or concerns.

-Being diagnosed with cancer can be a very isolating experience.
-Groups are a place where patients can receive support from others who truly get it and learn more about resources and coping skills by networking with others.
-Unfortunately, there isn’t a group for every type of cancer, so we want to provide a space for all cancer types.
-While virtual groups are convenient for many, we are happy to offer an in-person option starting this summer!
+Being diagnosed with cancer can feel like an isolating experience.
+Groups are a place where patients can receive support from others who truly understand.
+Additionally, attendants can learn more about resources and coping skills through networking with others.
+Unfortunately, there is not a group for every type of cancer, which is why this group provides a space for all cancer types.

 Lung Cancer Networking Group (Virtual)